Blog

 2. Can the CRA garnish my wages without a court order?

 The CRA has legal entitlement to garnish wages without a court order.
-They have the ability to direct your employer to remit some of your salary to your outstanding tax.
+They have the ability to direct your employer to remit some of your salary to your outstanding tax through cra collections.

 3. Does tax debt ever expire in Canada?

 The collection period of CRA tax debt is usually 10 years.
-However, some measures such as payment structure or litigation can stop this timeline or hold it up to a large extent.
+However, some measures such as payment structure or litigation can stop this timeline or hold it up to a large extent under revenue canada collections.

 4. Can I negotiate my tax debt with the CRA?

-Yes, it is possible to settle tax debt with the help of a consumer proposal that becomes effective depending on your economic condition and negotiate payment conditions, request interest and penalty relief.
+Yes, it is possible to settle tax debt with the help of a consumer proposal that becomes effective depending on your economic condition and negotiate payment conditions, request interest and penalty relief as part of cra debt relief.

 5. Should I hire a professional to deal with CRA debt?

-To prevent collections, negotiate better terms, minimize penalties, and refer to the most appropriate option of tax debt relief, it could be beneficial to hire a tax professional/lawyer.
+To prevent collections, negotiate better terms, minimize penalties, and refer to the most appropriate option of tax debt relief, it could be beneficial to hire a tax professional/lawyer when owing money to cra.

 • Guide to Tax Debt Relief Options Offered By the CRA